top of page

 Qualifications: Postgraduate Diploma in Counselling, Family & Systemic Practice

-Regulatory Body: BACP Register of Counsellors and Psychotherapists (107214)
+Regulatory Body: BACP Register of Counsellors and Psychotherapists (107214), AFT,

 unnamed.jpg